Abingworth

 Post in 2017

-GTx, Inc. is a biopharmaceutical company focused on the discovery, development, and commercialization of innovative treatments for stress urinary incontinence and prostate cancer.
-The company specializes in selective androgen receptor modulators (SARMs) and selective androgen receptor degraders, targeting conditions such as breast cancer and Duchenne muscular dystrophy.
-One of its notable product candidates is enobosarm GTx-024, which is undergoing Phase II clinical trials for patients with specific types of breast cancer and postmenopausal women suffering from stress urinary incontinence.
-Founded in 1997 and based in Memphis, Tennessee, GTx aims to advance medical solutions by leveraging new scientific approaches.
-In 2019, GTx was acquired by Oncternal Therapeutics in a reverse merger.
+GTx, Inc. was a biopharmaceutical company focused on the discovery, development, and commercialization of innovative treatments for stress urinary incontinence and prostate cancer.
+The company specialized in selective androgen receptor modulators (SARMs) and selective androgen receptor degraders.
+Its notable product candidate, enobosarm (GTx-024), was in Phase II clinical trials aimed at treating various forms of breast cancer and offering solutions for postmenopausal women with stress urinary incontinence.
+Founded in 1997 and based in Memphis, Tennessee, GTx aimed to improve patient outcomes through its targeted therapeutic approaches.
+In 2019, GTx was acquired by Oncternal Therapeutics, marking the completion of a reverse merger transaction.

 Realm Therapeutics